 However, it may not have that effect as one has in a face to face interview.
 The plus point is that these interviews are generally quick and to the point and test the generic skills of the job seeker.

-How to Answer a Phone Interview Call: Best Tips
+Best Tips to Answer a Phone Interview Call

 So now we come down to the most important question how to handle a phone interview?